Karbonicpx/react-gamehub/README.md

 <p align="center">
   <strong>A modern, interactive retro game library built with React + TypeScript</strong><br>
   Explore classic games with real-time filtering, animated transitions, and a sleek responsive design.
+By clicking the cards, you acess the game in another tab
 </p>

 ## 📸 Screenshots